Submit Document

 Examples of primary sources include:

-• personal documents: diaries, novels, speeches, letters, personal narratives, interviews, firsthand stories, emails
+• personal documents: diaries, speeches, letters, personal narratives, interviews, firsthand stories, emails

-• documents from research studies: theses, experiment results, reports, data or findings
+• components of research studies: experiment results, surveys, reports, collated data, records, observations, interview transcripts or findings

-• original documents: original manuscripts, government or court documents, maps, photographs, newspapers
+• original documents: original manuscripts, government or court documents, maps, photographs, datasets, newspapers

 • non-written original works: paintings, films, music.

 Primary sources are commonly used when studying history because they offer a raw and original account from the points of view of people who have direct experience.
+They are also common in the social sciences, which rely on datasets, surveys, observations and interviews to reach conclusions.
 However, because they are direct and firsthand sources, sometimes written by a particular person, it is possible that primary sources contain the biases, prejudices, concerns, worries or personal opinions of the authors.
 Thus, this information will need to be analysed carefully before being referred to in your essay or thesis.
+If your research relies on interviews or surveys, the potential for bias in the participants and its capacity to affect your results will need to be considered.

 A secondary source, in contrast, is a source that generalises, analyses, interprets, synthesises, evaluates, cites, comments on or discusses the original sources or situation under study.